RACE ADVENTURES CALENDAR FOR RUNNERS:

 Race info: #PatagoniaRun

-2018 will be the fifth year that the Pyongyang Marathon (or Mangyongdae Prize International Marathon) is open to foreign amateur runners.
+2019 will be the sixth year that the Pyongyang Marathon (or Mangyongdae Prize International Marathon) is open to foreign amateur runners.
 A unique chance to get to know one of the world’s most mysterious countries.

 You can run the 10k, half or full marathon.